School Handbook

 Home/School Communication

 Students will regularly deliver important notices from school to home.
 Please help us by checking your child's backpack on a daily basis.
-The Lumberjack Edge, our weekly newsletter, is sent home electronically through ParentSquare.
+The Lumberjack Edge, our biweekly newsletter, is sent home electronically through ParentSquare.
 Paper copies are available upon request.

 - Electronic Communication